stanford-oval/genie-cloud/doc/thingpedia-tutorial-js-package.md

 # Writing JS Device Packages
+If you choose to use the loader provided by `@org.thingpdedia.v2` in your manifest, a _device package_ is required for your device.
-Depending on the type of your device, you might need to provide a _device package_ containing the Javascript code to describe more details about how the device is configured and how each function behaves.
+It contains the Javascript code describing the details about how your device will be configured and how each function behaves.
-This package will need to be uploaded at the metadata page before you submit.
+In the following, this tutorial will continue using The Cat API as an example to show how the package is organized and how to write it.

 ### The layout of a device package
 The Thingpedia API assumes a precise layout for a device package, which